 Aramid composite canoes (Kevlar/Twaron) are stiff and light canoes composed with layers of fabric, cloth and resin.
-They are lighter but less strong than fiberglass composites.
+They are lighter but less strong than fibreglass composites.
 Their light weight makes them a good fit for canoe trips with lots of portaging.

 One thing to watch out for with aramid canoes is float tanks that retain water.
-If you pick the canoe up and place on your shoulders and notice it feels unbalanced —or you hear water sloshing around inside—this may be the cause.
+If you pick the canoe up and it place on your shoulders and notice it feels unbalanced —or you hear water sloshing around inside—this may be the cause.
 Aramid canoes will also fade to brown in the sun, which can give you an idea of where it was stored and the extent of the boat’s sun exposure.

-Carbon fiber canoes
+Carbon fibre canoes

 Major cracks or scratches that expose fabric are not a good sign, but similar to other kinds of composites, surface scratches are almost unavoidable.